untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 ### 2a.
 Process Removals & Additions
 Any entities that changed (LOD switch, mesh evicted/streamed in) are removed from their old cell and re-registered in their current cell.
 This marks the affected cells dirty.

+**Tile-loaded entities bypass the quiescence delay.** When a fullLoad tile finishes parsing, `GeometryStreamingSystem` calls `BatchingSystem.notifyTileParsedEntities(_:)` with the set of render-ready entity IDs.
+When those entities arrive in `pendingEntityAdditions`, they are processed with `deferBatchBuild = false` and their cells are immediately promoted to `batchPending` — skipping the quiescence wait.
+See [Tile-Local Batch Promotion](#tile-local-batch-promotion) below.

 ### 2b.
 Update Visibility History
 The system checks which cells currently contain visible entities and records `cellLastVisibleFrame[cellId]`.
 This drives **visibility gating** — the system won't waste CPU rebuilding cells you can't see.